paxwritescode/ArtifactRemovalTransformer/README.md

 # Artifact Removal Transformer (ART)
-This repository is the official implementation of EEG Artifact Removal

-🤗 [Artifact Removal Transformer](https://huggingface.co/spaces/CNElab/ArtifactRemovalTransformer)

-(include Channel Mapping!!!)

-> **ART: An Artifact Removal Transformer for Reconstructing Noise-Free Multi-Channel EEG Signals** [[arXiv paper](#)]<br>
-> Chun-Hsiang Chuang, Kong-Yi Chang, Chih-Sheng Huang, Anne-Mei Bessasa,
-> [CNElab](https://sites.google.com/view/chchuang/)<br>
-> Artifact removal in electroencephalography (EEG) is a longstanding challenge that significantly impacts neuroscientific analysis and brain-computer interface (BCI) performance.
-Addressing this issue requires sophisticated algorithms, accurately paired noisy-clean training data, and rigorous evaluation methods.
 This study introduces the Artifact Removal Transformer (ART), a novel EEG denoising model that employs transformer architecture to effectively handle multichannel EEG data.
 ART is specifically designed to capture the millisecond-scale transient dynamics inherent in EEG, providing a comprehensive, end-to-end solution for denoising various types of artifacts.
 This advancement builds on our previous enhancement of the IC-U-Net model, which now includes positional encoding and self-attention mechanisms to significantly improve signal reconstruction capabilities.
 To train these models, we refined the generation of noisy-clean EEG data pairs using an independent component analysis approach, creating robust training scenarios essential for supervised learning.

-Extensive validation across a broad spectrum of open datasets from diverse BCI applications used metrics such as mean square error and signal-to-noise ratio, alongside advanced techniques like source localization and EEG component classification.
-Our evaluations consistently show that ART outperforms other deep-learning-based artifact removal techniques, establishing a new standard in EEG signal processing.
-This breakthrough enhances the accuracy and reliability of artifact removal methods, promising to drive further innovations in the field and enabling the study of brain dynamics in naturalistic settings.
+🤗 [Artifact Removal Transformer](https://huggingface.co/spaces/CNElab/ArtifactRemovalTransformer)

+> **ART: An Artifact Removal Transformer for Reconstructing Noise-Free Multi-Channel EEG Signals** [[arXiv paper](#)]<br>
+> Chun-Hsiang Chuang, Kong-Yi Chang, Chih-Sheng Huang, Anne-Mei Bessasa<br>
+> [CNElab](https://sites.google.com/view/chchuang/)<br>

 # Basic Usage (For Users Familiar with the Process)